 It’s also not possible to set up AVG VPN on your home router, nor can you buy routers with the software pre-installed, so there’s no way of protecting all of your devices without having to purchase and install the VPN apps onto each one.

 AVG doesn’t provide VPN browser extensions for Google Chrome, Safari or Mozilla Firefox users.
-If you want to use a VPN extension when web browsing, take a look at our best VPN extensions recommendations.
+If you want to use a VPN extension when web browsing, take a look at our best VPN extensions recommendations for Chrome and Firefox.

 Games Consoles & Streaming Devices